Exercises to Help MBA Applicants Develop a Personal Brand

 Once you’ve winnowed down your list of stories, it’s time to figure out precisely which aspects of your skills, talents, strengths, and character contributed to your accomplishments.

 Ask yourself how this experience shaped your life and made you stronger.
 Or, think about which strengths, talents, or attributes helped you make a difference.
-These answers will add to the pool of potential brand messages that you might highlight in your application and essays.
+These answers will add to the pool of potential brand messages you might highlight in your application and essays.

 We once had a client applying to HBS who wanted to write about his organizational skills as a core strength.
 Instead, we advised him to write about his ability to lead and inspire others.
 After all, he had written on his brag sheet about developing a program to provide vaccinations to the poor in underdeveloped countries—an enormous undertaking he developed from scratch.

-Stacy Blackman Consulting offers multiple services to meet your MBA application needs, from our All-In Partnership to hourly help reviewing your MBA resume.
+Stacy Blackman Consulting offers multiple services to meet your MBA application needs.
+From our All-In Partnership to interview prep, essay editing, resume review, and much more, we’ve got you covered.
 Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.

 [SBC-consultants-carousel]